The Best Advice for Running in Cold Weather: A Guide for Runners

 - It is actually easier to run in the cold because you expend less energy than during the hot and humid times of the year.

 - Just like running on the beach, running through the snow can become an added strength-building challenge to your routine.
 Be safe though!
 Practice caution and don’t slip.

 Hydration during the winter

 I tend to drink a lot no matter how cold or hot it is anyways, but for some of us it’s different: It may be cold and dry outside, and you might not think that you’re sweating, but you could be losing just as much fluid in the winter as you do in the summer.
 So make sure to hydrate just as good like it’s 80 degrees outside.

 Temperatures below zero

-Here in New York we can get super cold winters where temperatures dip below freezing, be sure and pay attention to local weather information and warnings.
-Sometimes it’s best to hit the gym instead of running outside because cold temperatures and dry air can aggravate some health conditions.
+Here in New York, we can get super cold winters where temperatures dip below freezing, be sure and pay attention to local weather information and warnings.
+Have an eye on the winds and on the “feels like” temperature to determine what to wear.